dandelionmood/mastodon2memos/README.md

-# mastodon2memos
+# Mastodon2Memos

-A PHP script that listens to your Mastodon posts &amp; captures them in your memos instance.
+A Python script that listens for new Mastodon toots &amp; captures them in a "memos" instance.

+NOTE: still very much a WIP at this point!

+## Installation

+TBD

+## Usage

+TBD